yingliu-data/ResuMate_Hackthon_2025/README.md

 The **ElevenLabs Hackathon 2025** challenges participants to build innovative AI-driven applications using ElevenLabs and partner models/tools.
 Our team took on this challenge to create a product that helps job seekers optimize their resumes and ace interviews using AI-powered tools.

 ## 🚀 About ResuMate
-ResuMate is an AI-powered interview and resume optimization assistant.
-It tailors resumes based on job descriptions, scrapes user profiles for insights, and conducts mock interviews to provide real-time feedback—helping job seekers put their best foot forward.
+ResuMate is an AI-powered interview and resume optimisation assistant.
+It tailors resumes based on
+- job descriptions.
+- Look into user profiles for insights.
+- Conducts mock interviews to provide real-time feedback—helping job seekers.

 ## ⚙️ Installation (Run Locally)